mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 order by year, month
 ;
 ```

+![trial_count](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/fbfa020d-0b2a-46ae-b867-2d16b408627f)

+*3. What plan start_date values occur after the year 2020 for our dataset?
+Show the breakdown by count of events for each plan_name*

 ### Answer:

-![trial_count](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/fbfa020d-0b2a-46ae-b867-2d16b408627f)

-3. What plan start_date values occur after the year 2020 for our dataset?
-Show the breakdown by count of events for each plan_name
 ```sql
 select plan_name,
 	plan_id,